-The best part about working with CrackVerbal’s applications team was that I was made to write my own essays and though the first draft and the final draft had the same substance, the final draft was amazing compared to the first one.
-It was a really great experience.
+The best part about working with CrackVerbal's applications team was that I was made to write my own essays and though the first draft and the final draft had the same substance, the final draft was amazing compared to the first one.
+At CrackVerbal, my essays were completely transformed and it was a brilliant experience.

 Please take us through your background